DiogoMPSantos/GrupoCobbucio/src/README.md

 # Wallet API

+## Note

+The commit history is not available because this was a private challenge that was only made public after its conclusion.

 ## Description

 This project is a simple financial wallet API where users can register, login, deposit money, transfer balance to other users, and reverse transactions if needed.